2021 Audi Q4 spy shots

 The Q4 is yet to be announced for the United States but we'll likely see it arrive with a 2.0-liter turbocharged inline-4 delivering 252 horsepower.
 And since Audi no longer offers manual transmissions here, the dual-clutch 'box is all we'll see.

 A high-performance RS Q4 is a strong possibility given Audi's work on a new generation of the RS Q3.
-This model would feature a turbocharged inline-4 with 400 hp or more.
+This model would feature a turbocharged inline-5 with 400 hp or more.

-Audi should unveil the Q4 in the second half of 2019.
+Look for Audi to unveil the Q4 in the second half of 2019.
 We'll likely see it launched locally for the 2021 model year.

 Email This Page